-4. If an FTO on late report fails to report to the Base Dispatcher/Planner after one hour, and is not notified of such by the Base Dispatcher/Planner when an assignment is given after the hour, the FTO will be paid from the beginning of the late report up to the beginning of the assignment.
+- A. Misses for Transit Operators include: - 1.
+Unexcused Absence Failure to report within one hour after designated report time or an FTO's failure to accept late report, or calling in sick less than 30 minutes before an assignment.
 If an FTO on late report fails to report to the Base Dispatcher/Planner after one hour and is notified of such by the Base Dispatcher/Planner when being given the assignment, the FTO will be paid for one hour of late report and for the assignment, if it is worked.
 If an FTO on late report fails to report to the Base Dispatcher/Planner after one hour and is notified of such by the Base Dispatcher/Planner and is not used for an assignment, the FTO will receive pay only for one hour of late report.

 - 5. If, after one hour, no work is available, the FTO will be released, or placed at the bottom of the report list for work later in the day at a minimum pay of two and one-half hours. - 6.
 A PTO who has an absence will lose his/her assignment and pay for that day, except that a PTO who has an absence on his/her first piece of work may be assigned to work his/her second piece of work. - E. The procedures for changing misses to absences or excused absences for Transit Operators shall be as follows: - 1.
 An FTO may provide a written request to the immediate supervisor the same day as his/her unexcused absence.
 If such request is granted, the FTO either will be placed at the bottom of the report list for work later in the day at minimum pay of two and one-half hours or will be released for the day. - 2.
 A request for a miss to be changed to an absence or excused absence must be presented, in writing, to the immediate supervisor, within five workdays of the occurrence.
 The immediate supervisor shall determine whether the miss shall be reduced to an absence or excused absence. - F. The procedures for Transit Operators going on or coming off the sick list shall be as follows: - 1.
 An Employee, who calls in sick less than 30 minutes before his/her report time, will be put on the sick list and will be given an unexcused absence. - 2.
 An Employee, who has called in sick and has been given an unexcused absence, may make a written request to his/her immediate supervisor, within five workdays of the Employee's return to work, to change the unexcused absence to an absence or an excused absence.
-The immediate supervisor shall determine whether the circumstances warrant a change from an unexcused absence.
-However, the unexcused absence will be excused in all cases where the Employee received medical treatment and was unable to report the absence as required.